bdachung/time_trajectory/readme.md

 Time trajectory inference web application - supported by scDHA package

-To use, please install python and R. Here we installed python3.9 and R
+To use, please install python and R. Here we installed python 3.9 and R 4.3.0

 After installing python, run the following command to install necessary modules: